ianyepan/ianyepan.github.io/_posts/2022-12-16-cpp-uniform-initialization.md

 scenarios where parentheses won't work (for instance, in the case of "most vexing parse").

-I highly recommend reading this section in Scott Meyer's "Effective Modern C++" book (the beginning of Chapter 3: Moving to Modern C++).
-On top of that, I'd also recommend reading [this blog post by Herb Sutter](https://herbsutter.com/2013/05/09/gotw-1-solution/) on `()` vs. `{}` initialization.
+I highly recommend reading the third chapter ("Moving to Modern C++") of Scott Meyer's *"Effective Modern C++"* book.
+On top of that, I also recommend reading [this blog post by Herb Sutter](https://herbsutter.com/2013/05/09/gotw-1-solution/) on `()` vs. `{}` initialization.